 My father wants to take my sister and me on a trip.
 Consider Tonga! suggests travel website he forwards us.
 See the tombs of ancient kings, the landing sites of Captain Cook, and two seaside blowholes.
 Although the blowholes intrigue me, I quickly find the main attraction to be buried below descriptions of Polynesian music, floral and faunal folklore, and something called “tapa cloth.”

 The reason to travel thirty-six hours to Tonga is a unique opportunity to swim with humpback whales, which migrate to the protective reefs of the archipelago every summer from the krill-rich Antarctic to calve.
 Hear their beautiful singing, it says.
 I imagine ethereal notes echoing through an empty lagoon.
-But when I finally do get into the water with them, it sounds more like a deep fart.
+But when I finally do get into the water with them, I notice that it sounds more like a series of deep farts.